LinK3D: Linear Keypoints Representation for 3D LiDAR Point Cloud: Experiments

-\textbf{Analysis.} From the first two subfigures in \cref{fig5}, we can see that the number of matching and the number of inliers approximately increase with the number of closest neighbor keypoints increasing, which shows that the number of matching points can be increased by increasing the number of closest neighbor points.
-However, the computational time of descriptor generation also approximately increases and the change of $inliers \%$ is not obvious overall.
-When the number of closest neighbor keypoints is set as 1 or 2, the number of matching and the number of inliers are lower, although the algorithm requires less computational time.
-If more matching point pairs are needed, we can increase the number of closest neighbor keypoints.
-Therefore, we can set the number of closest neighbor keypoints as 3 or 4, while considering the impact of computational time.
-For our subsequent experiments, we set the number of closest neighbor keypoints as 3.

-\subsection{Matching Performance Comparisons with Hand-crafted Features}
+\subsection{Matching Performance Comparisons with Hand-Crafted Features}

 Feature matching is a basic function for hand-crafted 3D local features.
-Therefore, in this subsection, we compare our LinK3D with other state-of-the-art hand-crafted 3D features in matching performance: 3DSC \cite{Frome2004}, PFH \cite{Rusu2008}, FPFH \cite{rusu2009fast}, SHOT \cite{salti2014shot}, BSHOT \cite{prakhya2015b} and 3DHoPD \cite{Prakhya2017a}.
-Moreover, ISS \cite{Zhong2009} and Sift3D \cite{scovanner20073} are selected as the keypoint extraction methods for comparison methods.
-For metrics methods, we follow the metrics used in \cite{Rublee2011}, and use the number of inliers and $inliers \%$ on different scenes, which are important parameters for subsequent tasks (such as 3D registration, LiDAR odometry and place recognition in SLAM, etc.).
-For a fair comparison, we first compute the average number of inliers and $inliers \%$ for our method on different scenes, and select two matched LiDAR scans that the number of inliers and the $inlier \%$ of which are approximately same with the average, rather than use the scans with more inliers and higher $inlier \%$ for our method.
-In addition, we also extract the approximately same number of keypoints for SOTA methods, and the specific number of keypoints are shown in \cref{tab:Num}.
-The matching results are shown in \cref{tab:descriptiveness}, and \cref{fig6} visualizes the matching results based on LinK3D in different scenes.
+In this subsection, the typical city scene (Seq.00), rural scene (Seq.03), dynamic scene (Sec.04), large pose (Sec.08), and forest scene (Sec.09) in KITTI are used for the evaluation.
+Gate_01, Street_03 in M2DGR, and the first sequence in Steven VLP16 are used for the evaluation.
+The state-of-the-art handcrafted 3D features: 3DSC \cite{Frome2004}, PFH \cite{Rusu2008}, FPFH \cite{Rusu2009}, SHOT \cite{Tombari2010}, BSHOT \cite{prakhya2015b}, and 3DHoPD \cite{Prakhya2017a} are used for the comparison.
+We first extract our LinK3D aggregation keypoints for comparison methods and compare their matching results with our method on the same scenes.
+Then we also extract the ISS \cite{Zhong2009} and Sift3D \cite{scovanner20073} keypoints for comparison descriptors on the same scenes, and the number of the two keypoints is similar to the number of edge keypoints in LinK3D.
+For metric methods, we follow the metrics used in \cite{Rublee2011}, and use the number of inliers and $inliers \%$ as the validation metrics.
+RANSAC \cite{Fischler1981} is used for removing the mismatches, and its acceptance threshold is set as 0.5.
+For a fair comparison, we first compute the average number of inliers and $inliers \%$ for our method in different scenes (except the large pose situation, which is a randomly selected reverse loop), then use two matched LiDAR scans, the number of inliers and the $inlier \%$ of which are approximately the same as the average, rather than use the scans with more inliers and a higher $inlier \%$ for our method.
+Then we extract a similar number of ISS and Sift3D keypoints for comparison methods.
+The used scan ID and the specific number of edge keypoints are shown in \cref{tab:Num}.
+The matching results of our method on each scene are shown in \cref{fig6}, and the comparison results on different scenes are shown in \cref{tab:II} and \cref{tab:III}.